 Enjoy cabin service, massages, gourmet cuisine, fine wine, and personalized treatment.
 In addition to your luxurious suites and places to relax on the vessel, enjoy guided tours into this very beautiful protected area.
 Your suite is a fantastic place to relax after your tour.
 Lay back on your high quality linen and very comfortable bed simply staring out of your suite’s picture window.

-There are a range of suite options on the Amazon Discovery including the Flora and Fauna Suites distributed among the first and second decks, the Estuary Suites on the first deck at the front of the vessel with spacious suites, and the Amazonia Suite on the second deck, which is the Amazon Discovery’s premier option.
+There are a range of suite options on the Delfin III including the Regular Suites distributed among the first and second decks, the Corner Suites on the first deck at the front of the vessel with spacious suites, and the Owner’s Suite on the second deck, which is the Delfin III’s premier option.